m-Contiguity Distance: Categorical product

 \begin{proof} Suppose $SD_{m}(\phi,\psi)=k$ and $SD_{m}(\phi',\psi')=l$.
 Then there exists open simplicial complexes $U_{0},\cdots,U_{k}$ for which $\eta:P\to U_{i}$ from m-dimenstional simplicial complex P, $\phi\circ \eta$ and $\psi\circ \eta$ are in the same contiguity class.
 Similarly, there exists open simplicial complexes $V_{0}\cdots,V_{l}$ for which $\eta:P\to V_{j}$ from m-dimensional simplicial complex P, $\phi'\circ \eta$ and $\psi'\circ \eta$ are in the same contiguity class.

 Consider the following collections $\{U_{i}\times V_{j}\}$ for $0\leq i\leq k$, $0\leq j\leq l$.
 By construction, $K\times K'$ are covered by above collection.

-Now let $P$ be a m-dimensional simplicial complex with simplicail map $h:P\to U_{i}\times V_{j}$.
-By the definition of categorical product, there exists projections, which are simplicail maps $h_{U_{i}}:P\to U_{i}$ and $h_{V_{j}}:P\to V_{j}$.
+Now let $P$ be a m-dimensional simplicial complex with simplicial map $h:P\to U_{i}\times V_{j}$.
+By the definition of categorical product, there exists projections, which are simplicial maps $h_{U_{i}}:P\to U_{i}$ and $h_{V_{j}}:P\to V_{j}$.
 By $SD_{m}$-property for $U_{i}$ and $V_{j}$, we have the followings: and On the other hand, the categorical product satisfies composition rule, we have the followings:

 By Lemma \ref{easy lemma}, we conclude $(\phi\times \phi')\circ h$ and $(\psi\times \psi')\circ h$ are in the same contiguity class.
 Therefore, the collections $\{U_{i}\times V_{j}\}$ for $0\leq i\leq k$, $0\leq j\leq l$ have $SD_{m}$-property.
 This finishes the proof of the Theorem. \end{proof}